welle/SF-Libraries/File Attachment Video/readme.md

 <img src="docs/animation.gif" alt=""/>

-## Features:
+## Features

 - Mimic the Salesforce file view.
 - Click on file will open the Salesforce file preview.
 - Click on the accordion will show/hide the video player.
+When closing the accordion, it will pause the video player.

 ## Parameters